On monophonic position sets in graphs: Realisation results

-The \emph{hull number} $h(G)$ of a graph $G$ is the smallest number of vertices in a set $S \subseteq V(G)$ such that every vertex of $G$ lies on a shortest path between members of $S$.
+For two vertices $u,v$ of a graph $G$ the set $I[u,v]$ consists of all vertices that lie on a $u,v$-geodesic; for a subgraph $S \subseteq V(G)$ we have $I[S] = \bigcup_{u,v \in S}I[u,v]$.
+If $I[S] = S$, then $S$ is \emph{convex}.
+A smallest convex set containing a given subset $S$ is the \emph{convex hull} $I_h[S]$ of $S$; if $I_h[S] = V(G)$, then $S$ is a \emph{hull-set} and the number of vertices in a smallest hull set is the \emph{hull number} $h(G)$ of $G$.
 The hull number has been widely studied, for example in~\cite{Araujo-2013,Cagaanan-2004,Dourado-2009}.
 In~\cite{ullas-2016} it was shown that for any $a,b \in \mathbb{N}$ such that $2 \leq a \leq b$ there exists a graph $G$ with $h(G) = a$ and $\gp(G) = b$.
-The monophonic hull number $h_m(G)$ has been studied in~\cite{Dourado-2008,Dourado-2010,Ignacio-2003,pelayo-2013}.
+The corresponding parameter for monophonic paths, the \emph{monophonic hull number} $h_m(G)$ (discussed in Section~\ref{introduction}), has been studied in~\cite{Dourado-2008,Dourado-2010,Ignacio-2003,pelayo-2013}.
 We now prove a realisation theorem for the monophonic hull number and the monophonic position number.
 We will use the following two results in our analysis.